hansioan/slidebasedocs/user/pages/02.human_enhancers/02.selector/01.sliders/docs.md

 * **Clicking the arrows** buttons on the ends of the slider bar to increase/decrease the percentage.
 The **"<"** and **">"** buttons change the percentage with increments of 0.5%.
 The **"<<"** and **">>"** buttons change the percentage with increments of 5%.

+The number of enhancers that satisfy the selected constraint(s) are shown in the left upper corner or in a popup window if you are changing expression constraints lower in the page (see examples below).

+##### Example 1:
+** _ Finding enhancers almost exclusively expressed in the large intestine _ **

+!!!
+Slider image ask Albin

+We move the lower bound slider ("min") handle to 90%.
+This means that at least 90% of all CAGE signals must come from the large intestine sample.
+The pop-up on the left shows that 19 enhancers satisfy this criterion.
+Clicking “View >>” will show this set of enhancers.

+##### Example 2:

+** _Finding enhancers where around half the signal comes from the large intestine_ **

+!!!
+Slider image ask Albin

+Here, both left and right slider handles are moved to 45% and 55%.
+This means that at least 45% and at most 55% of the signal has to come from this sample, and the rest comes from other samples.
+This results in 66 enhancers.

+##### Example 3:

+** _Finding enhancers that have no expression signal in the large intestine_ **

+!!!
+Slider image ask Albin

+To only select enhancers that have no signal from this sample, we move both slider handles to 0%.
+This gives as many as 22.266 enhancers, meaning that many enhancers are not present at all in this sample.
+This type of selection makes the most sense when combining sliders for different samples (see next example)

+##### Example 4:

+** _Finding enhancers that are co-expressed in small and large intestine_ **

+!!!
+Slider image ask Albin

+Here, we have used two sliders in combination, requiring that 25% of signal has to arise from large AND small intestine at the same time.
+This results in 35 enhancers.

+##### Example 5:

+** _Finding enhancers that are co-expressed in small and large intestine but not expressed in blood vessels_ **

+!!!
+Slider image ask Albin

+In this example, we have added a negative constraint to the last example, by setting the maximal expression in the blood vessel sample to zero.
+This reduces the number of enhancers to 25.

+#### Combining cell and organ expression and the Results panel

+The **Results** panel is located in the top left corner of the selector page and contains options for constraining and sorting the results along with the **Number of Hits** found by SlideBase.
+The number of hits will update in real time as search options are changed.
+In addition the panel also contains **See Detailed Results >> ** button which will take the user to the [results page](http://slidebase.binf.ku.dk/docs/human_enhancers/results).

+Note that while the above examples have only been using organ expression, it is possible to combine sliders that describe primary cells and organ expression if relevant.
+Given this, you can choose how to constrain the expression values from the two sample sets by selecting options from dropdown menu labeled **Show Results That Match**, shown in the **Results** panel:

++ **Cell AND Organ (Tissue) Constraints:** constraints from **both the cell and tissue** sample sets so that the resulting enhancer set is a combination of cell **AND** tissue constrains (enhancers that follow both the cell AND the tissue constraints will be returned)

++ **Cell OR Organ (Tissue) Constraints:** constraints from **either the cell or tissue** sample sets so that the resulting enhancer set is a combination of cell **OR** tissue constrains (enhancers that follow either the cell OR the tissue constraints will be returned)

++ **Cell Constrains Only:** only apply the constraints set by the cells expression and ignore tissue expression when searching

++ **Organ(Tissue) Constraints Only:** apply the constraints set by the cells expression and ignore tissue expression when searching

++ **Ignore Sample Constraints:**  as the name specifies, do not take into account any expression constraints

+In addition to constraining the search to specific samples, there is also the option of sorting the results based on a chosen sample (cell or tissue).
+This can be done by choosing the desired sample from the dropdown menu **Sort Results By**.
+To sort ascending or descending based on the sample expression, select the option from the dropdown menu **Sort Type**.
+By default the results are not sorted and this is shown by the option "Do Not Sort" in the **Sort Results By** dropdown menu.

+#### Disabling and resetting

+The primary cell/tissue percentage values can be disabled by clicking the **Disable** button located in the header of both slider set containers.
+Disabling the percentage values for either or both cells and tissues implies that their percentage numbers will not be taken into account when searching for enhancers.

+!!! <i class="fa fa-exclamation-circle"></i> **Note:**
+!!!
+!!!
+SlideBase will only constrain on the enabled sample sets.
+If, for example, only the primary cells sliders are disabled, the value of the **Show Results That Match** dropdown will be **Organ Constraints Only**.
+If both cells and tissue sliders are disabled the selected dropdown value will be **Ignore Sample Constraints**.

+The percentage values can be reset by clicking on the **Reset** button located in the header of both slider set containers.
+Resetting the expression percentage values for either or both cells and tissues will trigger the **min** and **max** values for  all primary cells and/or tissue percentage values to become 0% and 100% (all **min** = 0%, all **max** = 100%).